Click HERE to Call Free for immediate help! 0800 612 7211

 Chase Levels in defamation cases

-The judgement in TJM -v- Chief Constable of West Yorkshire Police
+Defamation "meaning" in the case of TJM -v- Chief Constable of West Yorkshire Police

 What matters most under English law of defamation, is the meaning attributed to a word, a sentence, or an article, by a reasonable reader, rather than the dictionary meaning of any word or phrase.
 It follows that under English law, defamation could be created by innuendo and a post could be defamatory even if it does not include a specific defamatory word or phrase.

-Read more: What is meaning in defamation cases - TJM -v- Chief Constable of West Yorkshire Police
+Read more: Defamation "meaning" in the case of TJM -v- Chief Constable of West Yorkshire Police

 Defamatory out of context news article